Jessica Rothe Dishes On Original ‘Happy Death Day’ Ending

 After receiving such negative feedback, they had no choice but to revamp the end of the film to have a new conclusion.
 During the recreation of the ending, writer and director Christopher Landon found inspiration for a second installment of the film and possibly even a third.

-Speaking with Entertainment Weekly, Landon revealed that he has imagined the franchise as a trilogy from early on and already has some very developed plot plans for a third film should it happen.
+Speaking with Entertainment Weekly, Landon revealed that he has imagined the franchise as a trilogy from early on and already has some very-developed plot plans for a third film should it happen.

 You can count on Tree. #HDD2U now playing in theaters.
 Tickets: https://t.co/lGKNHgXT7L pic.twitter.com/hmxydlaq7k